Who the MSCA Programme is Aimed At

-Marie Sklodowska-Curie Actions (MSCA) aim to stimulate excellence in the training of researchers through the international, intersectoral and interdisciplinary openness essential for their career development while guaranteeing them good working conditions.
-They fund the implementation of training projects in and through research, including a significant part of mobility between countries and sectors, on an individual or collective basis.
+The Marie Sklodowska-Curie Actions (MSCA) programme aims to stimulate excellence in the training of researchers through an international, intersectoral and interdisciplinary perspective essential for their career development while guaranteeing them good working conditions.
+The programme funds the implementation of training projects in and through research, including a great deal of mobility between countries and sectors, on an individual or collective basis.

 These actions are open to all researchers, regardless of nationality, and to all scientific disciplines.

-The University of Rennes regularly obtains funding for such projects, and more particularly two of them: individual mobility grants (MSCA - IF) and innovative doctoral training networks (MSCA - ITN).
+The University of Rennes regularly obtains funding for such projects, and two in particular: individual fellowships (MSCA-IF) and Innovative Training Networks (MSCA-ITN).

-These scholarships are aimed at early career researchers (with a PhD degree or at least 4 years of research experience) who wish to develop new knowledge and/or skills.
+These scholarships are aimed at early career researchers (with a PhD degree or at least four years of research experience) who wish to develop new knowledge and/or skills.
 Eligibility for these fellowships is also conditional on the MSCA mobility criterion of having spent less than one year in the last three years in the host country.
-Successful researchers benefit from a 12 to 24 month mobility to Europe or abroad to implement a freely defined personal research project.
+Successful researchers benefit from a 12 to 24 month mobility scheme in Europe or abroad to implement a freely defined personal research project.

 Mobility can take place in two ways:

-- towards a European institution (Member States and associated countries) as part of a European Fellowship (EF)
+- in a European institution (Member States and associated countries) as part of a European Fellowship (EF)

-- towards a third country, with a compulsory return phase of 12 months in a Member State or associated country, under a Global Fellowship (GF)
+- in a third country, with a compulsory return phase of 12 months in a Member State or associated country, under a Global Fellowship (GF)

 These grants cover the researcher's full salary (including all charges) as well as a mobility allowance and a fixed amount for research and training activities.

-Since 2014, the University of Rennes has signed the hosting of 10 MSCA EF fellowships and 1 MSCA GF.
+Since 2014, the University of Rennes has signed the hosting of ten MSCA EF fellowships and one MSCA GF.

-They aim at the emergence of a new generation of creative and enterprising researchers in cutting-edge fields.
-The doctoral students recruited in the framework of these projects contribute to the realisation of a collaborative research and innovation project, receive training and carry out intersectoral and international mobility which allows them to acquire high-level scientific skills.
+These networks are aimed at the emergence of a new generation of creative and enterprising researchers in cutting-edge fields.
+The doctoral students recruited as part of these projects contribute to developing a collaborative research and innovation project, receive training and carry out intersectoral and international mobility which allows them to acquire high-level scientific skills.

-These 4-year projects allow the recruitment of 2 to 15 PhD students and can be carried out in 3 ways, depending on the degree of structuring of the partnership and the involvement of the private sector:
+These four-year projects lead to the recruitment of between 2 and 15 PhD students and can be carried out in three ways, depending on how the partnership is structured and the involvement of the private sector: